day8/re-frame/docs/clojurescript.md

 Again, we can use `#!clj ?` in names because it is not an operator, as it is in other lanugages.

-## Syntax And Evaluation

-At this point,  you know both syntax and standard evaluation.
-You have seen how to create data.
-And you've seen how to compute new data.
+---
+## What have You Learned ?

+So Far:

+  - Clojure's syntax is the same as its data litterals
+  - data can be evaluated
+  - most data evaluates to itself
+  - but `symbols` and `lists` have special evaluataion semantics
+  - in particular, evaluating a `list` calls a function

-Now, we will understand the special cases.
+Now, we review some special cases.

 ---
 ## Special Forms